jschirad/erni-tech-jfs/warp-terminal/readme.md

 #### Goal
 Create a reproducible demo you can run from an empty directory to:
 - scaffold a tiny Python HTTP app
-- containerize it
+- containerize it with Docker
-- create multiple Git branches (including an intentional merge conflict)
-- add a CI workflow file
+- run the container locally and test the endpoints
 - demonstrate using Warp to manage Git operations with natural language / agentic prompts

 #### Prerequisites
 - Git installed (git >= 2.20 recommended)
 - Warp installed and configured (use `#` to invoke AI suggestions)
 - (Optional) Docker to build the image
-- (Optional) GitHub CLI (`gh`) to create a remote repo from the command line
+- (Optional) Python 3.11+ installed to run the app without Docker
-- (Optional) Docker Hub or GitHub Packages account to push images from CI

 #### Task 1
 Create a tiny Python HTTP app.
 Save as `app.py`: